wolberlab/OpenMMDL/docs/modules/openmmdl_analysis/analysis/stablewaters.rst

         :param int min_samples: Minimum number of samples for DBSCAN clustering.
         :param str output_sub_directory: Subdirectory where output PDB files will be saved.
         :returns: None.
 Writes clusters out as PDB files.
         :rtype: None

-    .. py:method:: stable_waters_pipeline(output_directory="./stableWaters")

-        Function to run the pipeline to extract stable water clusters, and their representatives from a PDB & DCD file.

-        :param str, optional output_directory: Directory where output files will be saved.
-Default is "./stableWaters".
-        :returns: None.
-This function does not return anything and saves the files.
-        :rtype: None